tenstorrent/tt-firmware/README.md

 # tt-firmware-gs

 `fw_pack_721daef8.tar.gz` is a package containing the firmware images to flash gs boards using (tt-flash)[https://yyz-gitlab.local.tenstorrent.com/syseng-platform/tt-flash] this is not the day-1 patch but a stable fw version that should be identical to what is currently in the wild.
+`fw_pack-80.2.0.0_54fcca55.tar.gz` is a package containing the PRE-RELEASE firmware images to flash gs boards in order to test tt-smi.

 ## Getting started